baobab-tech/.github/profile/README.md

 # Baobab Tech 🌳
 **Expanding human potential with AI-enhanced digital solutions**

-Hey there! 👋 We're Baobab Tech, a technology consulting firm that specializes in modern AI applications for organizations making a difference in development and humanitarian work.
+Hey there! 👋 We're Baobab Tech, a technology consulting firm that specializes in modern AI applications for organizations making a difference in social, development and humanitarian work.
 We love creating sustainable digital solutions that enhance human capabilities while tackling real-world challenges.

 ## 🎯 Our Mission
 We amplify human potential and help organizations create greater impact through strategic AI consultation and custom digital solutions.
 Our human-centric approach ensures AI serves as a tool to elevate human capabilities, working alongside people to achieve meaningful goals.